 Please also see the SGPS website for information about unviersity-wide funding opportunities.

 Arcangelo Rea Family Foundation Graduate Scholarship: This is intended for exceptional students involved in Faculty of Science research concerned with environmental issues, with preference being given to Earth Science students.
-Value is currently up to 2 awards @ $2000 each per year.
-This award may be held by MSc students for up to two years, and by PhD students for up to four years.
+Value is currently one $4,300 award per year.
 Application is by letter of nomination from the Graduate Chair.
 Potential applicants must contact the Graduate Chair by 1st February each year.

 Robert W. Hodder Travel Bursaries: Funding has been made available to support graduate student travel to the field or a conference.
 Applicants must meet Ontario OSAP residency requirements.
-Value: up to $500.
+Value: up to $500; six bursaries available.

 Faculty of Science Teaching Assistant Award: Given annually to the outstanding TA from each department under the Faculty of Science, as selected by the graduate committee based upon student and faculty nominations.